dwavesystems/dwave-system/docs/intro.rst

 The :std:doc:`dimod <dimod:index>` API makes it possible to easily interchange samplers in your code.
-For example, you might develop code using :std:doc:`dwave_neal <neal:index>`, Ocean's classical simulated annealing sampler, and then swap in a D-Wave system composed sampler.
+For example, you might develop code using :std:doc:`dwave_neal <neal:index>`, Ocean's simulated annealing sampler, and then swap in a D-Wave system composed sampler.

 :std:doc:`Using a D-Wave System <oceandocs:overview/dwavesys>` explains how you set up